bilalekremharmansa/certstore/docs/quick-start-guide.md

 ### Server

 Now it's time to create server certificate.
 Server will use this certificate to enable mTLS in gRPC service.
-It is important in here to create server certificate with cluster CA. Server and agent will trust each others certificate, since both server and worker certificates are created and signed by same cluster certificate.
+It is important in here to create server certificate with cluster CA. Server and agent will trust each others certificate, since both server and agent certificates are created and signed by same cluster certificate.

 ```
 $ certstore cluster certificate --cacert ../ca.crt --cakey ../ca.key --name certstore-server --type server